Brussels Parliament building: The Hôtel de Limminghe

-Towards the end of the 17th century, the site housed the vast mansion of the Maes family on the Rue du Chêne/Eikstraat, which was destroyed in 1695 during the bombardment of Brussels in the War of the Grand Alliance.
-The remains of the mansion and its lands were bought by the Count of Limminghe, Charles van den Berghe, who held numerous posts of administration in Brussels, being twice the city's burgomaster (later mayor).
-A year later, in 1696, he built another large, prestigious two-story mansion at the end of an enclosed courtyard with a garden (entered via Saint-Jean/Sint-Jan), which was then sold on to various figures such as Apostolic Nuncio and the then-ambassador to England.
+Towards the end of the 17th century, the site housed the Maes family's vast mansion on the Rue du Chêne/Eikstraat, which was destroyed in 1695 during the bombardment of Brussels in the War of the Grand Alliance.
+The remains of the mansion and its grounds were bought by the Count of Limminghe, Charles van den Berghe, who held numerous administrative posts in Brussels, being twice the city's burgomaster (later mayor).
+The following year, in 1696, he built another large, prestigious, two-storey mansion at the end of an enclosed courtyard with a garden (entered via Saint-Jean/Sint-Jan), which was then sold on to various figures such as the Apostolic Nuncio and the ambassador to England at the time.

-The building was acquired by the state for the first time in 1823 when the Brabant Province and the Dutch State bought it to house the Brabant government and act as the official residence of the local governor.
+The building was acquired by the state for the first time in 1823, when the Brabant Province and the Dutch government bought it to house the provincial administration and serve as the official residence of the local governor.
 This situation continued after Belgian independence in 1830.
-Due to development of the provincial government, however, the building became too small and dilapidated by the end of the 1860s, hence there were successive waves of reconstruction, albeit with a planned design for consistency.
-The governors residence began to be modified in 1885, and in 1907, the office wing was replaced.
-Georges Hano, the Ministry of Public Works' then-architect, built a higher wing with direct access to the Rue de Chêne.
-The different buildings were also interlinked and the facades overlooking the courtyard were unified.
-The governors' residence was increased one story on the side facing the courtyard and the height was also increased on the building surmounting the porch reconstructed by Hansotte.
-The new Rue du Lombard/Lombardstraat was opened up by the city at the start of the 20th century and Hano desired to make the presence of the provincial government felt on this new road which his complex now bordered.
-In 1913, works began on a new building, completed in 1930, in a neo-Louis XVI style with a ceremonial entrance hall and lavish decoration.
+However, due to development of the provincial government, the building had become too small and dilapidated by the end of the 1860s.
+Consequently, there were successive waves of reconstruction, albeit with a planned design to ensure consistency.
+Modifications to the governors' residence began in 1885, and the office wing was replaced in 1907.
+Georges Hano, the Ministry of Public Works' then-architect, built a taller wing with direct access to the Rue de Chêne.
+The different buildings were also interlinked and the façades overlooking the courtyard were unified.
+The governors' residence was increased by one storey on the side facing the courtyard, and the height was also increased on the building surmounting the porch, which was reconstructed by Hansotte.
+At the start of the 20th century, the Rue du Lombard/Lombardstraat was opened up by the city and Hano desired to make the provincial government's presence felt on this new road, which his complex now bordered.
+In 1913, work began on a new building, completed in 1930, in a neo-Louis XVI style, with a ceremonial entrance hall and lavish decoration.